-The only accepted grounds for an appeal are: 1.
-New evidence, which was not available at the time the Title IX Coordinator completed his/her review, has come to light; 2.
+The only accepted grounds for an appeal are: 1.)
+New evidence, which was not available at the time the Title IX Coordinator completed his/her review, has come to light; 2.)
 An error in the process, as outlined by this policy, which materially impacted the outcome.
-3. The sanction(s) imposed were not appropriate considering the evidence presented.
+3.)
+The sanction(s) imposed were not appropriate considering the evidence presented.
+4) That conflict or bias effected the outcome.